- Italian supercar styling

 The light, lithe, and raucous 2020 Alfa Romeo 4C drills through tight esses while it kicks you in the kidneys.

 The 2020 Alfa Romeo 4C provides an answer to whether or not there is a replacement for displacement: the answer is “sì.”
-We give it 8 out of 10 for its raucous engine and grippy handling.
+We give it 8 out of 10 for its raucous engine and grippy handling, but the ride can be as stiff as a go-kart.

 Perhaps even better, the Alfa’s unassisted steering rack and carbon fiber chassis make it handle with tremendous grip, with just the right amount of center-pivoted rotation in the corners to avoid snap oversteer.
 Its four-piston brakes help the 4C stop in less than 100 feet from 60 mph, but the floor-mounted pedal can feel a bit squirrelly under heavy braking.